abigail-ryan/famous-places/README.md

 </details>

 <br>
 I also ran my colour pairings through Contrast Checker to check for color contrast accessibility issues.
 I had initially wanted to use white text within all my buttons however this returned all fails for the answers buttons color.
-So I decided to use black text throughout the entire quiz, apart from the “start”, “next”  and “play again” buttons, as these passed the contrast checker for large text, and so I ensured these buttons were large with a high font weight to make the text bold.
+I decided to use black text throughout the entire quiz, apart from the “start”, “next”  and “play again” buttons, as these passed the contrast checker for large text, and so I ensured these buttons were large with a high font weight to make the text bold.
 <details>
 <summary>Color Contrast Checker</summary>
 <br>